 When most people start considering vision correction surgery they think LASIK.
 After all, that is what we all hear and talk about.
 But here at Providence Eye, we know that one size does not fit all.
-And for those people who are severely nearsighted LASIK is likely not the appropriate procedure.
-In this situation, it's best to schedule your personalized vision analysis with our surgeon Dr. Nunnery.
-During this 2 hour analysis, Dr. Nunnery will consider your current vision, all aspects of your eye, your vision needs and lifestyle.
+And for those people who are moderately to severely nearsighted LASIK is likely not the appropriate procedure.
+In this situation, it's best to schedule your complimentary consultation with our ICL surgeon Dr. Trey Nunnery.
+During this 2 hour consultation, Dr. Nunnery will consider your current vision, all aspects of your eye, your vision needs and lifestyle.
 He will then be able to tell you if you are a good candidate for an Implantable Collamer Lens (ICL), sometimes referred to as an implantable contact lens.

 If you are deemed an ideal candidate for ICL by Dr. Nunnery, and you have decided that this is the right procedure for you, then it's time to prepare for your exciting day.
 Approximately 2-3 weeks prior to your ICL surgery you will return to Providence Eye to prepare your eye for the implantation of the Visian ICL.
 This step is mission-critical to ensure the fluid inside your eye flows properly after the surgery.
 Dr. Nunnery and our team will provide you with detailed instructions to prepare for your treatment day including but not limited to:

 Please follow all instructions as they are important for an optimal outcome.